zenml-io/zenml/docs/book/user-guide/component-guide/data-validators/evidently.md

 )
 ```

-You can view [the complete list of configuration parameters](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-evidently/#zenml.integrations.evidently.steps.evidently\_test.EvidentlyTestParameters) in the API docs.
+You can view [the complete list of configuration parameters](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-evidently/#zenml.integrations.evidently.steps.evidently\_test.EvidentlyTestParameters) in the SDK docs.

 You can also check out our examples pages for working examples that use the Evidently standard step: